danieluhl/astro-blog/src/content/blog/2021/working-as-humans.md

 Some people give up and accept this fact choosing to separate their professional lives from their personal.
 I go to work to make money, and come home to find meaning in what time I have left.
 I don't mind being a cog in the wheel, and really, I don't see any other way things could be.
-And for many, they're right, but we increasinly live in a world where highly skilled workers are a rare resource that companies need to fight for.
+And for many, they're right, but we increasingly live in a world where highly skilled workers are a rare resource that companies need to fight for.
 Software engineers are in this bucket.

 Others, however, enjoy working with other humans.
 They can ignore the profit goals of the company,